 Ness is a playable character in both Super Smash Bros.
 4 and Super Smash Bros.
 Ultimate.
 The Super Smash Bros. series Ness amiibo was first released as a GameStop exclusive on May 29, 2015.
 He is considered high-tier in Super Smash Bros.
 4 and top-tier in Super Smash Bros.
 Ultimate.

-Ness is currently placed in the A tier in Super Smash Bros.
-4. As one of the most threatening fighters available, Ness was once a metagame-defining threat.
-His powerful back throw was one of the most reliable finishers in the entire game — that is, until the Improved escapability bonus became standard and essentially invalidated the move.
-Even without his back throw to rely on, Ness is still a potent contender.
-PK Fire and PK Thunder 2 are among the best tools in his arsenal; the former links into itself and racks up incredible amounts of damage very quickly, while the latter serves as a trump card of sorts that inflicts huge damage and knockback.
+Ness is currently ranked as an A tier character in Super Smash Bros.
+4. As one of the most threatening Figure Players available, Ness was once a metagame-defining threat.
+His powerful back throw was the most reliable finisher in the entire game — that is, until the Improved escapability bonus effect became popular and essentially invalidated the move.
+FPs equipped with Improved escapability were able to escape grabs so fast that AI opponents often failed to actually throw them until well past 300%.
+Even without his back throw to rely on, Ness is a powerful contender.
+Up smash, PK Fire, and PK Thunder 2 are the best tools in his arsenal.
+It is important to note that Ness’s Smash 4 AI could not chase opponents with its electricity projectile; instead, it would launch itself on-stage, and this proved especially effective against opposing FPs.